Putty Hill: Reception

-Putty Hill was premiered at the Berlin Film Festival.
+Putty Hill was premiered at the 60th Berlin International Film Festival.
 Roger Ebert reviewed the film giving it 4 out of 4 stars.
 The film was designated a New York Times Critic's Pick as well.
 The film had its Baltimore premiere within Maryland Film Festival to two sold-out screenings in May, 2010.
 It was acquired for U.S. distribution by The Cinema Guild.

-Putty Hill currently holds a rating of "75%" based on 28 reviews from critics.
+On the review aggregator website Rotten Tomatoes, Putty Hill holds an approval rating of 74% based on 34 reviews, with an average rating of 6.9/10.